Samsung F480 Tocco

-The Samsung SGH-F480, marketed and branded as Tocco in many English-spoken countries or as Player Style in France, and its variant, the SGH-F488, are touchscreen smartphones announced in February 2008 and released in May 2008 by Samsung Mobile.
+The Samsung SGH-F480, marketed and branded as Tocco in many English-spoken countries or as Player Style in France, and its variant, the SGH-F488, are touchscreen smartphones announced on February 11, 2008 at Mobile World Congress 2008 and released in May 2008 by Samsung Mobile.
 Taking design cues from its Armani-branded P520, both phones are Samsung's third touchscreen smartphones that feature a 2.8-inch 240×320px display, a 5-megapixel camera and a memory card holder up to 16 GB, and are the first to be tagged with the TouchWiz user interface.
 They came in three colours: black, pink, and gold.

 The F480 Tocco was the best-selling phone ever, with 12 million units sold worldwide by 2012.
 In the U.S. the Samsung T919 Behold was sold which is mostly the same but has a 3.0-inch display, an accelerometer, and GPS support.

 Features

 The devices uses a 2.8 in haptic TFT touch screen that can render 256,000 colors.
 Software-wise it uses Samsung's proprietary "TouchWiz UI" which was made as the replacement of the previous "Croix UI" that appeared on phones such as the F700.
 The device has a slimline and compact hardware design with a metallic back and sides.
 Compared to the F490 introduced at the same time, the F480 lacks a 3.5 mm headphone jack and is smaller in size.